datho7561/Fourseal/README.md

     * You will be prompted to enter a letter representing the class you pick before the game launches
     * Once you have done this, the game should have launched.
 Have fun!

+## FAQ
+__Q:__ Why am I an oddly-shaped shrubbery?

+__A:__ You are, in fact, not a shrubbery, but a poorly drawn jubejube.

+__Q:__ Why, then, am I a jubejube?

+__A:__ Many of the images in the game are placeholders.
+I have worked on the back end of animating the characters, but haven't put in the time to create all the images needed to animate the characters.
+I expect that this will take some time for me to get around to.

 ## DEVELOPMENT

 This game is currently incredibly rough around the edges: